Your Notifications are Empty.

 Parivahan Website (Central Government)

 This is the most reliable method for any fine check Kerala residents need.
-Follow these steps below:
+Here are the steps that you need to follow:

-Step 1: Visit the official Parivahan e-Challan website.
-Log in using your name and password.
+1. Search and visit the official Parivahan e-Challan website.
+You have to login using your name and password.

-Step 2: Enter your vehicle, challan or driving license number in the slot.
+2. Next, you need to enter your vehicle number, challan number or driving license number in the slot.

 Kerala Police or MVD Website

 For specific Kerala motor vehicle fine details, the state portal provides a highly proficient website.
-Follow these steps to know traffic fines in Kerala:
+Here are the steps to check traffic fines in Kerala:

-Step 1: Go to the Kerala Police or MVD Kerala official e-challan portal.
+1. Visit the Kerala Police or MVD Kerala official e-Challan portal.

 How to Pay Your Traffic Fines in Kerala?